18F/g-analytics/projects/coworking-tasks.md

 3. Move people who've left to the Alumni sheet.
 4. Remove alumni access to the 18F GA account.
 5. Email dap@gsa.gov with news if someone has departed government or left GSA, suggesting they remove their DAP access.
 If they are still employed at GSA, don't notify the DAP team.
-6. Email new hires with directions on how to apply for DAP access and encourage them to request it.
+6. ~~Email new hires with directions on how to apply for DAP access and encourage them to request it.~~ _Now handled by Mrs. Landingham.~~
 7. Service any outstanding 18F requests for help.
-8. Review 18F projects to ensure that new sites have correctly implemented the 18F GA snippet.  ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0))
+8. Review 18F projects to ensure that new sites have correctly implemented the 18F GA snippet.  ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0)) - [audit code](https://gist.github.com/geramirez/88eb828c5cf7376436f8)
 9. Review 18F projects to ensure that new sites have correctly implemented the DAP GA snippet.  ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0))
-10. Review 18F projects to ensure that they have updated the DAP GA snippet  new sites have correctly implemented the DAP GA snippet.    ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0))
+10. Review 18F projects to ensure that they have updated the DAP GA snippet per instructions from the DAP team (?)   ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0))
-11. Ensure Full URL filters for each profile
+11. Ensure Full URL filters for each profile.

 ## Irregular Tasks